DanOvando/sraplus/README.md

 As a final step, we can try adding in some fictional SAR data to our fake fishery, just to see how it works.
-We can weight the SAR data using the `sar_sd` input.
-Leaving `sar_sd = NA` uses the srandard deviation from the posterior predictive of the fitted relationahip between SAR and U/Umsy contained in the model.
-In other words, setting sar\_sd = NA lets the data tell you how much weight to assign to the SAR data.
+We can weight the SAR data using the `sar_cv` input.
+Leaving `sar_cv = NA` uses the srandard deviation from the posterior predictive of the fitted relationahip between SAR and U/Umsy contained in the model.
+In other words, setting `sar_cv = NA` lets the data tell you how much weight to assign to the SAR data.
 You can however overwrite this if desired and pass a stronger weight to the SAR data if desired.

 ``` r
 cpue_sar_qslope_driors <- format_driors(taxa = example_taxa,